mkobuolys/flutter-design-patterns/assets/markdown/abstract-factory.md

 _MaterialWidgetsFactory_ and _CupertinoWidgetsFactory_ are concrete classes which implement the _IWidgetsFactory_ class and its methods. _MaterialWidgetsFactory_ creates Material style components (widgets) while the _CupertinoWidgetsFactory_ creates Cupertino style widgets.

-_IActivityIndicator_, _ISlider_ and _ISwitch_ are abstract classes which define the _render()_ method for each component.
+_IActivityIndicator_, _ISlider_ and _ISwitch_ are abstract interface classes which define the _render()_ method for each component.
 These classes are implemented by both - Material and Cupertino - widgets.

 _AndroidActivityIndicator_, _AndroidSlider_ and _AndroidSwitch_ are concrete implementations of the Material widgets implementing the _render()_ method of corresponding interfaces.